Understanding Parametric Knowledge Injection in Retrieval-Augmented Generation: Related Work

 \subsection{Retrieval-Augmented Generation}

-Retrieval-augmented generation (RAG) retrieves knowledge from external corpora to supplement large language models (LLMs) with missing information, providing an effective approach to improving performance on knowledge-intensive tasks and mitigating hallucination \cite{lewis2020retrieval, zamani2022retrieval, ram2023context, izacard2023atlas}.
-The effectiveness of RAG hinges on two core challenges: accurate information acquisition \cite{shi2023replug, zhang2025leveraging, zhang2025distilling}, and effective integration of the retrieved content \cite{zhang2024raft, sun2024redeep}.
-Existing efforts on enabling LLMs to better integrate retrieved knowledge can be broadly categorized into three directions: 1) Token-level augmentation~\cite{trivedi2022interleaving, wang2024rat, tang2025injecting}: These methods optimize how retrieved documents are incorporated into the input prompt, typically by context refinement or enhancement.
-While simple and widely adopted, they are subject to limitations such as high inference cost and relatively shallow interaction.
-2) Embedding-level fusion~\cite{izacard2020leveraging, dong2025decoupling, wang2024kblam}: Instead of concatenating documents into the prompt, this paradigm encode documents offline and inject the resulting embeddings into LLMs during inference via cross-attention.
-This strategy alleviates the computational burden of long context.
-However, the interaction between LLMs and the retrieved knowledge is even shallower, often leading to performance degradation—particularly when only a limited number of documents are used.
-3) Parametric-level adaptation~\cite{su2025parametric, tan2025dynamic, chen2025privacy}: A recent and emerging direction that transforms documents into model parameters through offline encoding, and injects them into the model during inference. \citet{su2025parametric} claims that injecting documents in a parametric form (e.g., LoRA) enables deep interactions between LLMs and the retrieved knowledge, while also reducing inference overhead by avoiding inclusion of documents in the prompt.
-Our work centers on on parametric-level adaptation, with a particular focus on PRAG \cite{su2025parametric}, the first work in this paradigm.
-We conduct a systematic analysis of PRAG, aiming to validate its capability for information preservation and deep interaction.\looseness=-1
+Retrieval-augmented generation (RAG) enhances large language models (LLMs) by retrieving external knowledge to address missing information, improving performance on knowledge-intensive tasks and reducing hallucination~\cite{lewis2020retrieval, zamani2022retrieval, izacard2023atlas}.
+Its effectiveness depends on two core challenges: accurate retrieval~\cite{shi2023replug, zhang2025utility, zhang2025distilling} and effective knowledge integration~\cite{zhang2024raft, sun2024redeep}.
+Existing efforts on enabling LLMs to better integrate retrieved knowledge can be broadly categorized into three directions: 1) Token-level augmentation~\cite{trivedi2022interleaving, wang2024rat, tang2025injecting}: Retrieved documents are inserted directly into the input prompt, often with context refinement.
+While simple and widely adopted, it is constrained by the context window limit.
+Furthermore, as the context length increases, the model suffers from both substantial inference overhead and a degraded capacity to effectively comprehend and utilize the retrieved content.
+2) Embedding-level fusion~\cite{izacard2020leveraging, dong2025decoupling, wang2024kblam}: Instead of concatenating documents into the prompt, this paradigm encode documents offline and inject the resulting embeddings into LLMs during inference via cross-attention to mitigate context overhead.
+However, the interaction between LLMs and the retrieved content is shallow, often leading to performance degradation—particularly when only a limited number of documents are used.
+3) Parametric-level adaptation~\cite{su2025parametric, tan2025dynamic, chen2025privacy, su2025routing}: A recent paradigm that converts documents into pluggable model parameters (e.g., LoRA) for direct injection into the LLM. \citet{su2025parametric} argues this enables deeper knowledge integration while reducing inference overhead by eliminating document tokens from the prompt.
+Our work centers on parametric-level adaptation.
+We conduct a systematic analysis of parametric RAG (focusing on P-RAG~\cite{su2025parametric} and DyP-RAG~\cite{tan2025dynamic}), aiming to validate its capability for information preservation and deep interaction.